 Cinderella song lyrics and sheet music "Lavender's Blue", free!
 The vocals with piano accompaniment now come in six different keys.
-In addition, you will find three free piano versions (from beginner to late elementary) and lead sheets on this page...
+In addition, you will find FIVE free piano versions (from beginner to late elementary) and lead sheets on this page...

 This pretty lullaby featured in Cinderella (2015) is actually a very old song from England.
 To my surprise, it has been the #1 MOST POPULAR SONG that I have given my vocalists and younger pianists this year - I knew it was a charming, simple melody, but apparently it has something extra going for it!

 The following excerpt from the Cinderella 2015 soundtrack, Lavender's Blue, has the Cinderella song lyrics superimposed on the video:

 You can also watch the Cinderella trailer at the bottom of this page...

 Here are easy piano music sheets for beginners of the lullaby in the new Cinderella movie, with left hand chords, in four different keys to choose from:

 Although the Cinderella song Lavender's Blue is just as pretty with only 3 chords - the I, IV, and V chords - there's a bit more depth of feeling when you incorporate some secondary chords.
 Good practice for young players to get away from the I-IV-V7 construction, too!

 For late elementary students, this broken chord arrangement is more satisfying: